ZiyadAlmbasher/iam-dangerous-actions/README.md

 <br />

-## Contributions and Feedback
+## Contributions and feedback
 Please submit any suggestions or feedback through the [issues page](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/issues), or [PRs](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/pulls) for any improvements.

 <br />

 ## Acknowledgements
-Many thanks to [David Kerber](https://www.linkedin.com/in/davidkerber/) for supporting various aspects of this project throughout its different stages.
+Many thanks to [David Kerber](https://www.linkedin.com/in/davidkerber/) and [DanK](https://github.com/danktec) for supporting various aspects of this project throughout its different stages.